shrinerb/shrine/README.md

 ### Resumable uploads

-When your app is dealing with large uploads (e.g. videos), keep in mind that it can be challening for your users to upload these large files to your app, depending on their internet connection.
-If the connection breaks at any point during uploading, the upload needs to be restarted from the beginning.
+When your app is dealing with large uploads (e.g. videos), keep in mind that it can be challening for your users to upload these large files to your app.
+Many users might not have a great internet connection, and if it happens to break at any point during uploading, they would need to restart the upload from the beginning.

 Luckily, there is a solution for this. **[Tus.io][tus]** is an open protocol for resumable file uploads, which enables the client and the server to achieve